sh4hids/gatsby-starter-open-sourcerer/README.md

 Open the current directory in your favorite code editor and start hacking the kit.
 All the necessary instructions can be found [here](https://github.com/sh4hids/gatsby-theme-open-sourcerer#readme).

+## Available commands

+- `npm start` or `npm run develop` - will run develop server
+- `npm run build` - will create production build
+- `npm run serve` - will run the production build
+- `npm run clean` - will clear cache and other build files
+- `npm run format` - will format code using prettier

 ## Related projects